dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-03-20-kiske_field.md

 Second point enhances the side-effects of point 1 - again in the past.
 Getting promoted increased the perceived value on the country of origin.
 Being a manager "here" translates to Sr Manager "there" so a promotion can even accelerate the speed towards the *"bang!"* point.

 Last points (3 and 4) are about what's happening on the other side: Imagine that you start working in a company, you do your best for a couple of years.
-You don't see promotion, a change in your salary or even a discussion about your career.
+You don`t see promotion, a change in your salary or even a discussion about your career.
 You see this happening with other people.
 What would you think?
 How would you react?

 Observing a vicious circle: **Is your company in a Kiske field?**

-In the next and last article about "(culture shocks)["/posts/2015-04-11-culture_shocks" 'Culture Shocks']" (Medium), there will be some arguments on why a company **should** operate inside a Kiske field, which by reading this post seems a controversial proposition.
+In the next and last article about "[culture shocks]("/2015/04/11/culture_shocks.html" 'Culture Shocks')" [Medium](https://medium.com/@dimist/culture-shocks-1b45e8e89f99), there will be some arguments on why a company **should** operate inside a Kiske field, which by reading this post seems a controversial proposition.

 Note: Original cover photo from: https://www.flickr.com/photos/54459164@N00/7216896404/ "tell me why I have to be a Powerslave" from Johnson Cameraface.